 The Space Center Houston amusement park is built around this trope.

-Cut And Paste Suburb: Sugar Land, The Woodlands, Kingswood, Katy, the newer parts of Pearland, Sienna Plantation, Friendswood, Cypress, Klein, the list goes on and on.
+Cut-and-Paste Suburb: Sugar Land, The Woodlands, Kingwood, Katy, the newer parts of Pearland, Sienna Plantation, Friendswood, Cypress, Klein, the list goes on and on.

 Dangerous Workplace: Particularly in Pasadena and Texas City, known for their refineries and curious odors.